theRealDadsdy/Desmos-Userscript/Desmos Programming Language/README.md

 # Programming
 It's a programming language, so it has a way to program it.
 Input your program as a comma seperated list of numbers.
 ## Specification
+All lists use one-based indexing
+Command is a list of numbers (starting out empty) that are parsed as ASCII values when evaluated as LaTeX by Desmos
+Data is an infinite list of values, starting at all 0s
+Instructions are each a value
+The data pointer and instruction counter are single values that point respectively to which data value is used and which instruction is next run, and each start at 1
 For each instruction, when run, if instruction is
 = 1: Set Command blank
-= 2: Push data (append to Command the current value of the data/memory list at the data pointer as ASCII values of its digits)
+= 2: Push data (append to Command the current value of Data at the data pointer as ASCII values of its digits)
-= 3: Pop data (set the current value of the data list at the data pointer to the output of the evaluated Command)
+= 3: Pop data (set the current value of Data at the data pointer to the output of the evaluated Command)
 = 4: Push counter (append to Command the current value of the instruction counter as ASCII values of its digits)
 = 5: Pop counter (set the current value of the instruction counter to the output of the evaluated Command)
 = 6: Push pointer (append to Command the current value of the data pointer as ASCII values of its digits)